Jim Herd

 Jim Herd (born James Herd; March 24, 1939) is an American former television production executive and professional wrestling executive.
 He served as the Executive Vice President of World Championship Wrestling (WCW) from 1988 to 1992, following Turner Broadcasting's acquisition of Jim Crockett Promotions.

 Early life

 Herd held positions in the broadcasting and food service sectors.
 He served as a station manager for KPLR-TV in St. Louis, Missouri, a channel that aired the then-popular wrestling program Wrestling at the Chase.
-Subsequently, he worked as a regional manager for Pizza Hut.
+Herd worked as a producer for the program.
+Subsequently, he worked as a regional manager for Pizza Hut, where he was credited for notably increasing sales after conducting phone surveys and responding to customer feedback.